tulio84z/nextlevelpython/README.md

 ## Tests

-Tox provides an easy way to test multiple versions of python To run the tests of this repo using python 2.7:
+Tox provides an easy way to test multiple versions of python.

+To run the tests of this repo using python 2.7:

 tox -e py27